subhamcoder44/ReportGenerator/README.md

 - **User Authentication**: Login and Signup functionality
 - **Report Upload**: Upload PDF reports with custom names and IDs
 - **QR Code Generation**: Generate QR codes that link to uploaded reports
-- **Report Access**: Anyone can scan QR codes to view and download reports
+- **Report Access**: Anyone can scan QR codes to view and download reports..
 - **Dashboard**: Manage all your reports in one place

 ## Tech Stack